-These priorities, organized financially and policy-wise throughout the Recovery, Transformation and Resilience Plan, are also supported by new organizational structures, whose task is to develop and deploy a strategic vision.
-Against technological and organizational instruments that align with the European data strategy.
+Likewise, to make the Spanish data economy a reality, the country needs technological and organizational instruments that align with the European data strategy.
 First, acknowledged Palomo, it is necessary to support and stimulate the development of a single market for data in line with the European values of free competition and respect for digital rights using the "federated data ecosystem" model.
 This model is chosen because it brings together a dynamic market for the supply and demand of data sets and services, as well as the ability to technically interconnect participants and assets that are located in a distributed manner.
 This distribution is precisely what sets it apart from traditional technology intermediation schemes (the "platform model"), as it prescribes a minimum level of governance between participants to enable their interaction, while allowing them to maintain their autonomy and discretion as to whether or not to take part in data transactions.